Blair Moss, Chief Executive Officer

 She continues to engage in the community, an active Parishioner at Sacred Heart Church and serves on the Parent Board at Sacred Heart School in Palm Desert where her two young boys attend.

-As a first generation college graduate and Mother of two young boys, Blair understands how important education is to opening doors to better one’s future.
+As a first generation college graduate, Mother of two young boys, and proud wife, Blair understands how important education is to opening doors to better one’s future.
 Blair joins us to provide energy, organization and creativity to manage educational scholarship programs that give our community the gift of a brighter and successful tomorrow.

 Board of Directors